moonysara11/agrinho-2025/README.md

 #### Rodapé (Footer):

-Link para a página do LinkedIn do autor, incentivando a ação: "Faça parte dessa causa!".
+incentivando a ação: "Faça parte dessa causa!".

 Como Rodar o Projeto:
 * Clone ou faça o download do repositório.